Ralph Evinrude

 Evinrude was married 3 times.
 His first wife, Marion Armitage, died.
 Ralph and Marion had two children: Thomas Armitage Evinrude (June 13, 1932 – October 4, 2023) and Sally Evinrude (born 1935/1936).
 Evinrude married his second wife, Joan "Bobbe" Everett in Lake Forest, Illinois, in December 1951.
 In 1955, shortly after his divorce from his second wife, Evinrude married actress/singer Frances Langford and moved to her estate in Jensen Beach, Florida.
 They shared interests in business and boating and spent much of their time aboard their 118 ft yacht Chanticleer.
 They opened a resort in Jensen Beach called The Outrigger.
 Evinrude and Langford also maintained a cottage on a small island at the east end of Baie Fine, a fjord on the north shore of Georgian Bay, in Lake Huron, in what is now Killarney Provincial Park in Ontario, Canada.
 Chanticleer was often seen tied up at the island during the summer.

+In 1982, Evinrude's granddaughter Frances Julia Slater was kidnapped and murdered by four men while working at a convenience store in Florida.
+One of the four killers, John Earl Bush, was sentenced to death and executed by the electric chair in 1996, while for the rest, one died on death row in 2023 before he could be executed, another had his death sentence commuted to life and the last was sentenced to life in prison.

 During his later working years and during retirement, Evinrude supported a wide variety of philanthropic activities.
-Some of his interests focused on Florida and the marine industry, but others benefited Milwaukee-area hospitals, institutions of higher education and the arts.
+Some of his interests focused on Florida and the marine industry, while others benefited Milwaukee-area hospitals, institutions of higher education and the arts.